-To design the integrated system it has been necessary to do a proper analysis of the risks that could menace the security of the State in normal and critical conditions.
+To design the integrated system, it has been necessary to do a proper analysis of the risks that could menace the security of the State in normal and critical conditions.

-Critical conditions verify generally during the great events when hundreds of thousand of people go into S. Peter square in the presence of the Pope.
+Critical conditions verify generally during the great events, when hundreds of thousands of people go into St. Peter square in the presence of the Pope.

-It must not be forget that normally some parts of Vatican City State such as S. Peter Basilica and Vatican Museums are visited by million of people each year, posing severe requisites to the system by the safety and security point of view.
+It must not be forgotten that, normally, some parts of Vatican City State such as St. Peter Basilica and Vatican Museums are visited by millions of people every year, posing severe requisites to the system by the safety and security point of view.